 The 9 Best Speaker Docks

 This wiki has been updated 35 times since it was first published in December of 2015.
 If you're not satisfied with the sound produced by your smartphone or tablet, plug it into or pair it with one of these speaker docks for a better listening experience.
 Depending on the model, you can enjoy music from your personal library, a streaming service like Spotify, or a built-in radio.
 We've included options at a range of prices, so there should be one to suit every budget.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes